This post may contain affiliate links. Read the full disclosure

 Are you heading to Disneyland with a toddler?
 Visiting Disneyland with kids aged 1 to 3 years old is very different from visiting with older kids or teens.
 Rather than thrill rides and non-stop action, you need to switch things up to suit your toddler.

-Disneyland is one of the best theme parks for tiny travellers because people of all heights can ride the vast majority of the rides making it a great time to introduce them to your favourite theme park.
+Disneyland is one of the best theme parks for tiny travellers since people of all heights can ride the vast majority of the rides.
+This makes it a great time to introduce them to your favourite theme park.

 Whether this is your first visit to Disneyland or you’re heading back to the happiest place on earth for the 100th time, visiting with toddlers needs a little extra special planning!